csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

 1. validates each upload (extension allow-list, non-empty, 25 MB ceiling),
 2. extracts its text so the agents receive the content and not just a link,
-3. creates the Azure DevOps project and the GitHub repository, then
+3. creates the selected delivery SOR project and the selected GitHub, Azure Repos, or Bitbucket repository, then
 4. commits the files into that repository:

 | Upload | Committed to |